ed253/nostr-publisher-cli/README.md

 ### Delete a note

-´nostr-publisher-cli --relay relay.nostr.band --publish delete --note note123456789´
+`nostr-publisher-cli --relay relay.nostr.band --publish delete --note note123456789`

 Relays may or may not honor the deletion.